-180 The Copernicus Marine service model production needs to be carefully monitored at each step, and then, quality of any upstream data used in the model runs shall be properly assessed (even if such upstream data is quality controlled by the data providers).
+The Copernicus Marine service model production needs to be carefully monitored at each step, and then, quality of any upstream data used in the model runs shall be properly assessed (even if such upstream data is quality controlled by the data providers).
 Indeed, regular exchanges are organized between observations and model producers within the service to discuss data assimilation and validation issues.
-Scientific quality is one of the key most important model performance indicators for the OOFS, and the producers report quarterly to the Service on quality monitoring activities. quarterly (being aAny change that affectings model solutions required to be justified from a Product Quality perspective point of view).
+Scientific quality is one of the key performance indicators for the OOFS, and producers report quarterly to the Service on quality monitoring activities.
+Any change affecting model solutions required to be justified from a Product Quality perspective.

-- The cConsistency in the choice of model validation metrics, and in the way they are presented, can be is important because it will makes it easier for users to understand the Product Quality information provided across products and to browse in the service product-portfoliowhich are fit-for-purpose products.
-However, Ggiven the wide range of Copernicus Marine products and production methods, it is not always scientifically meaningful to provide the same type of information across products and - 190 for all-involved systems.
-The Product Quality cross-cutting strategy (Sotillo et al., 2021) thus aims\erefore to strike\seeks a balance between the-level of homogeneityhomogeneity of of the information delivered and its relevance.
-Indeed, the Copernicus Marine Service is a first achievement towards the interconnection of operational oceanography services at basin scale, and digital ocean platforms based on cloud technology will enable new validation capacities, and will facilitatinge the setting up of dynamic uncertainty for most of their products.
-The frequency of the updates will also increase to better serve - 195 coastal OOFS, where short-term forecast and quality information should be delivered on a daily (preferreddesirable) or weekly basis.
+The consistency in the choice of model validation metrics, and in the way they are presented, can be important because it makes easier for users to understand the Product Quality information provided across products and to browse in the service portfolio which are fit-for-purpose products.
+However, given the wide range of Copernicus Marine products and production methods, it is not always scientifically meaningful to provide same type of information across products and for all involved systems.
+The Product Quality cross-cutting strategy (Sotillo et al., 2021) thus aims to strike a balance between the level of homogeneity of the information delivered and its relevance.
+Indeed, the Copernicus Marine Service is a first achievement towards the interconnection of operational oceanography services at basin scale, and digital ocean platforms based on cloud technology will enable new validation capacities, facilitating the set-up of dynamic uncertainty for most of their products.
+The frequency of the updates will also increase to better serve coastal OOFS, where short-term forecast and quality information should be delivered on a daily (preferred) or weekly basis.